Carreau/phd-dissertation/parts/part3.rst

 Actin can form a variety of networks in cells , ranging from dense branched networks at the leading edge of the lamellipodia to bundled parallel structures forming the filopodia.
-Reconstruction of actin networks have been acchieved in biomimetic systems using purified components :cite:`Plastino2005`, :cite:`Loisel1999`, :cite:`Bernheim-Groswasser2002`,  :cite:`Pontani2009`, and many properties of these network have been measured.
+Reconstruction of actin networks have been achieved in biomimetic systems using purified components :cite:`Plastino2005`, :cite:`Loisel1999`, :cite:`Bernheim-Groswasser2002`,  :cite:`Pontani2009`, and many properties of these network have been measured.